sablier-labs/docs/docs/contracts/v2/reference/core/interfaces/interface.ISablierV2LockupLinear.md

 Where:

-- $x$ is the elapsed time divided by the total duration of the stream.
+- $x$ is the elapsed time divided by the stream's total duration.
-- $d$ is the deposit amount.
+- $d$ is the deposited amount.
 - $c$ is the cliff amount.
+Upon cancellation of the stream, the amount streamed is calculated as the difference between the deposited amount and the refunded amount.
+Ultimately, when the stream becomes depleted, the streamed amount is equivalent to the total amount withdrawn.

+_Reverts if `streamId` references a null stream._

 ```solidity
 function streamedAmountOf(uint256 streamId) external view returns (uint128 streamedAmount);